Bauchi State’s Judiciary is the third arm of Government with clearly defined constitutional functions. Such functions include;

 - Settlement of disputes and;

 - Protecting these weak and vulnerable groups.

-The State Judiciary also adjudicates on criminal and civil matters, and gives legal authorization to transactions and documentations on behalf of the State.
+The State Judiciary also adjudicates on criminal and civil matters and gives legal authorization to transactions and documentation on behalf of the State.

 The State Judiciary has the State Chief Judge appointed by the Governor as its head, and there are sets of hierarchically arranged courts; State High Courts, and Customary Courts.
 There are also Special Courts, such as Revenue Courts, Sanitation Courts to serve specific purposes.